AmoebeLabs/swiss-army-knife-card-manual/docs/start/designing-your-card.md

 ![sak-example-7]

-The lights where much easier, as it involved much less parts:
+The lights were much easier, as it involved much less parts:

 ![sak-example-2]